falcon-computing/genome-release/deploy/aws/docs/README.md

 ## Login to Instance
 Access to the instances can be done with SSH with a private key.
-The key needs to be created separated in AWS.
+The key needs to be created separately in AWS.
 In this example, we use the key 'user'.
 Below shows an example of the SSH command:
    ```
    [customer@localhost ~]$ ssh -i ~/.ssh/user.pem centos@172.31.41.148
    ```